zwazoe/router-post/README.md

 ````

 4. now, the sweet goodness starts.
-Noticed on the old way, without router post, you have to write many if and else statement logic in order to map your paylod.
-Like so:
+If you weren't using router post, for each field, you propbably would have to do the following:
 ````
 if (req.body.creator) profileFields.handle = req.body.creator;
 ````